 Animations – One of the most unique features of Wix is that you can animate everything.
 This creates a unique and professional look that you can’t get with any other website builders and would take hours to program into a custom coded website.

-Not only are the design features of Wix impressive, the website templates they offer are solid too.
+Not only are the design features of the Wix website builder impressive, the website templates they offer are solid too.
 There are hundreds to choose from in several different categories and most (if not all) of them are free.

 You can tell from the pictures below that these designs are not the standard templates that you are used to getting with other website builders.
-People who visit your completed Wix website will assume you spent thousands on your website design.
-And you don’t have to tell them otherwise.
+People who review your completed Wix website will assume you spent thousands on your website design.
+And you don’t have to tell them otherwise. 🙂

 One downside of Wix is that once you choose a design theme and start building your site, you can’t switch to another design.
 To use a different design, you’d have to start over from scratch and copy/paste all the text content.
 This is the price you pay to have awesome, unique design themes on a website builder platform.